robinraju/robinraju.github.io/_posts/developer/2018-05-18-installing-lets-encrypt-on-bitnami-apache.md

 published: true
 ---
 [Let's Encrypt](https://letsencrypt.org/){:target="_blank"} is a free Certificate Authority (CA) that issues SSL certificates.
 You can use these SSL certificates to secure traffic to and from your website.
-Here is how I did for a site hosted on AWS EC2 powered by [Bitnami LAMP](https://bitnami.com/stack/lamp){:target="_blank"}
+Here is how I did it for a site hosted on AWS EC2 powered by [Bitnami LAMP](https://bitnami.com/stack/lamp){:target="_blank"}

 ### Prerequisites